engineyard/ey-docs/pages/add-redis-to-your-application.md

 ###To find out your Redis version

-1. Via SSH, connect to the application and database instance (for single server environment) or the database instance (for a clustered environment) or a utility server if you have installed Redis there.
+1. Via SSH, connect to the application and database instance (for single server environment), or the database instance (for a clustered environment), or the utility server (if you have installed Redis there).

 2. Type:
         redis-cli